 The Council has adopted a Local Code of Corporate Governance which is consistent with the principles of the CIPFA/SOLACE framework "Delivering good governance in Local Government".
 This code applies to the pension fund.
-In addition, the fund has a separate Governance Policy Statement which was approved by the Pensions Committee in August 2017.
+In addition, the fund has a separate Governance Policy Statement.